arlene24/My-Portfolio/README.md

 ### The Challenge

 - One of the challenges I have faced is to add the humburger menu to get the right max-width for the mobile responsiveness in css.
-- Another challenge I have faced was add the typing text animation script.
+- Another challenge I have faced was to add the typing text animation script.

 ## What I have learned with this project: